Clone High: Humor

 Clone High uses two main sources of comedy: teen drama parodies and historical references.
 Clone High experimented long storylines with romances and running gags, constructed with adult jokes, conspiracy theories, and melodrama.'
 With each episode is introduced as a "very special episode", the show uses satire to appeal to MTV's male targeted demographic, aged 17 to 25.
 The show parodied dramas that appeared on U.S. television in the 1990s that dealt with themes such as drug abuse, AIDS, alternative lifestyles, racism, ostracism, and consequences of prom.
 The show also parodied aspects of teenagers on television, centering on school narratives, including presidential elections, standardized testing, makeovers, school musicals, celebrities, the prom, school athletics, and fundraisers.
 A lot of the show's humor were references cited from common knowledge of the historical figures, including JFK yelling "Nothing bad ever happens to the Kennedys!" before crashing his car in the fifth episode of the first season.

 Several aspects of the show parodied teen dramas.
 Part of the humor for this trope was that it mocked the misery of high school, tackling the issues with wit and absurdity.
 Themes of Dawson's Creek were used to parody the themes of homosexuality, eating disorders, sex, diseases, and morality.
 Plots, themes, and scenes of teen series and films were referenced: The love triangle of Abe, Joan, and Cleo parodied Dawson's Creek, the "parents-are-away" parties paid homage to Freaks and Geeks, the makeover plotline was reminiscent of teen films at the time (including Clueless), and a teen-suicide hotline subplot referenced Heathers.
 The idea of the characters having to live up to their expectations, an aspect common in teen dramas, was also used to style the show's humor.
 While Clone High includes a sexually and diverse society, other themes satirize American racial and gendered norms, including the transformation of Gandhi from a geek into "a shorter, browner Kennedy" in the twelfth episode of the first season.
-There is an image of a dolphin hidden in almost every episode.